-At the time of this writing, there is approximately, \$299,000 in additional revenue because of strong graduate enrollment in our MBA, MPA (Master of Public Administration) and master's in strategic leadership.
+At the time of this writing (1st Quarter), there is approximately, \$375,000 in additional revenue as a result of strong graduate enrollment in our MBA, MPA and master's in strategic leadership.

 One additional factor that must be mentioned is the university did not charge mandatory fees to students this summer.
 This resulted in additional pressures and revenue reductions in certain areas of the university.
 Moreover, there was no rental revenue or departmental sales and services revenue generated during the summer because of COVID-19 restrictions.